Sugar Ray Leonard

 One of boxing's most beloved and successful fighters, Sugar Ray Leonard was born Ray Charles Leonard on May 17, 1956 in Rocky Mount, North Carolina.
 The fifth of Gertha and Cicero Leonard's seven children, he was named after his mother's favorite singer, Ray Charles.

 When Leonard was 3 years old, he and his family moved to Washington, D.C.
-Seven years later, they relocated to a permanent home in Palmer Park, Maryland, a Baltimore suburb.
+Seven years later, they relocated to a permanent home in Palmer Park, Maryland.
 Leonard grew up in a loving home, where finances were often tight.
 His father earned a living as a night manager at a supermarket, while Gertha worked as a nurse.

 For Leonard, life was often tough—as a child, he witnessed lives around him wasted by crime and violence.
 Several of his high school peers died due to violent crimes; many others were sent to prison.
 Leonard, however, was determined not to succumb to his surroundings.

 As an athlete, Leonard was only marginal at team sports.
 His two older brothers, who had begun to dabble in boxing, convinced him to visit the Palmer Park Community Center (their local recreation center) and strap on some gloves.
 His life would never be the same again.

 Leonard soon became obsessed with boxing, and with perfecting his skills in the sport.
 "For some reason, I wanted it to so bad," he told Sports Illustrated in 1979.
 "I felt it in me, and I had to keep going."

 Leonard was quick and deft.
 More importantly, he was eager to learn.
 In 1973, the fruits of his labor started to pay off.
 He won the National Golden Gloves that year, and a year later, he was crowned the national Amateur Athletic Union champion.